usametov/target-management-dashboard-demo/README.md

 If you have any questions about the assignment, please don't hesitate to reach out to wendy@analyst3.ai.

 Good luck, and we look forward to seeing your submission!

+## Notes

+Your submission will be used for the purpose of this interview only and will not be shared with any third parties or used for any other purpose.
+You can share, reuse, and modify the code for your own portfolio if you wish.